-- Wear the appropriate protective clothing including footwear and goggles.
+- Wear appropriate protective clothing, including non-slip footwear and goggles.

-- Keep the hose and cable tidy and in order to avoid damage and accidents.
+- Keep the hose and cable tidy and in good order to avoid damage and accidents.

 - Keep the electrical cable away from water as much as possible.

-- Plug the pressure washer into a socket with RCD protection; this will switch off the electricity automatically in the event of an earth wire fault.
+- Plug the pressure washer into a socket with residual-current device (RCD) protection; this will switch off the electricity automatically in the event of an earth wire fault.

-- Make sure the garden hose is unwound and more than 7.5m in length.
+- Make sure the garden hose is unwound and more than 7.5metres (24.5 feet) long.

-- Make sure the machine is run dry for 10 seconds and stored away from frost after use.
+- After use, run the machine dry for 10 seconds and store it away from frost.